Temperate, subtropical and tropical species of fish, crustaceans and molluscs are abundant in the complex rocky reefs of Cook Island Aquatic Reserve.

 You will be required to fill out the TSS Boat Waiver before we get going so feel free to download and complete the form.

-Once the boat is packed and the dive brief is done we head to the boat ramp on Dry docks road Then its onto the boat and off diving.
+Once our Dive Charter boat is loaded and the dive brief is completed we head down to Dry Dock Road Boat Ramp.
+A short 5 minute drive.
+Then its onto the boat and off diving to Cook Island or one of our wonderful Dive Reefs.

 I can honestly say, if you want to learn to dive or you already can but are looking for a dive company to take you out then Tweed Sea Sports is the place.
 I will be telling everyone to go there.